Unravel-Andy/playground_examples/README.md

 **Requirements:**

-1.Internet access to download file from preview.unraveldata.com
+1.Internet access to download files from preview.unraveldata.com and hive-testbench from github

 2.zip and tar command

+3.Python 2.6 and newer (Python 2.6 requires argparse module)

 **To run the examples:**